Matlih/Project_ARK/README.md

 ## How It Was Built

-ARK competes across all three AMD AI Hackathon tracks simultaneously. **By spending weeks architecting the deployment strategy, I was able to single-handedly engineer and deploy a 3-track multimodal pipeline—a feat that normally requires a full development team.** Each track maps directly to a distinct layer of the pipeline:
+ARK competes across all three AMD Developer Hackathon tracks simultaneously. **By spending weeks architecting the deployment strategy, I was able to single-handedly engineer and deploy a 3-track multimodal pipeline—a feat that normally requires a full development team.** Each track maps directly to a distinct layer of the pipeline:

 ---